 - If the tenant has moved to another location where it is difficult to track them, consider following the info they shared when making the rental application.
 This is one of the reasons why landlords are encouraged to always verify the details that the client gives before signing a lease.

 - Take the security deposit that the tenant paid at the start of the lease.
-Before new tenants can sign leases, they are required to deposit an amount that is equal to one or two months of rent.
-The funds are held by the landlord as security for using the property.
-If the tenant causes damage that requires repairs, the security deposit is used to cater for the cost.
-You should also seize the money to recover some of the months rent that the tenant broke the lease.
+Before new tenants can sign leases, they are required to deposit an amount that is equal to one months of rent to be applied towards the last month of the tenants stay.

 - Start looking for a replacement.
 Even as you try to track down the tenant, it is important to accept that they have already made a decision to move away.
 This implies that even if they agree to clear the cost of the lease for the remaining period, the property will still be vacant.
 Therefore, it is prudent to start looking for a replacement.